sveltejs/learn.svelte.dev/content/tutorial/04-advanced-sveltekit/02-page-options/03-csr/README.md

 Client-side rendering is what makes the page interactive — such as incrementing the counter when you click the button in this app — and enables SvelteKit to update the page upon navigation without a full-page reload.

-As with `ssr`, you can disable client-side rendering altogether:
+As with `csr`, you can disable client-side rendering altogether:

 ```js
 /// file: src/routes/+page.server.js